pinskylab/life_history_genetic_diversity/Datasets/README.md

 # Datasets Directory

 ## 1. Starting CSVs
-These csvs are necessary as the start of the entire pathway.
+These csvs are necessary as the start of the entire pathway and were created during intial data collection (see Materials and Methods section in manuscript).
 Needed to run [`Subsetting to US.R`](https://github.com/pinskylab/marial_diversity/blob/master/Scripts/Subsetting%20to%20US%20data.R)

 * [msatloci.csv](https://github.com/pinskylab/marial_diversity/blob/master/Datasets/msatloci.csv) : Contains the collected marine species and important information related.
 The columns are: